What are freight lifts?

 - confirmation that a repair or upgrade that has been carried out does not adversely affect safety during operation of the equipment

-- Ad hoc post-accident or post-failure - this is carried out when there is a dangerous damage to equipment or an accident.
-They are carried out to establish what happened and to learn from the situation and put it into practice.
+- Ad hoc post-accident or post-failure - this is carried out when there is a dangerous damage to the equipment or an accident.

 The study aims to:

-- determination of the technical condition of the equipment and the causes of the accident or damage
+- determine the technical condition of the equipment and the causes of the accident or damage.

-The most popular course in this category, would be the freight lift operator course.
-Such a qualification, which enables you to operate and maintain the equipment, definitely improves your qualifications and increases your chances of finding a job in this field.
-During such a training course, you can increase your competence in operating stationary, mobile and portable goods lifts and ship lifts.
+The most popular course in this category would be our freight lift operator training.
+This qualification, which enables you to operate and maintain the equipment, definitely improves your qualifications and increases your chances of finding a job.
+During the training, you can increase your competence in operating stationary, mobile and portable goods lifts and ship lifts.

 The training courses are taught by specialists in their field, so that all course participants have the opportunity to acquire comprehensive knowledge in both the theoretical and practical parts.

-The course concludes with a state examination conducted by a special commission appointed by the Office of Technical Inspection.
-If the examination is passed successfully, the Office issues a personal qualification certificate.
-With this certificate, we are able to operate and maintain goods hoists without a deadline.
+The course concludes with a state examination, which is conducted by a special committee appointed by the Office of Technical Inspection.
+If the examination is completed successfully, the UDT issues a personal qualification certificate.
+With this, the trainee acquires the ability to operate and maintain goods hoists.